 In August 2014, the Financial Accounting Standards Board ("FASB") issued a new standard on disclosure of uncertainties about an entity's ability to continue as a going concern.
 The new standard provides guidance on determining when and how reporting entities must disclose going concern uncertainties in their financial statements.
 The new standard requires management to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date of issuance of the entity's financial statements.
 Additionally, an entity must provide certain disclosures if there is substantial doubt about the entity's ability to continue as a going concern.
-The new standard will be effective for fiscal years and interim periods within those fiscal years, beginning after December 15, 2016.
-Early adoption is permitted.
-The Company is in the process of evaluating the impact of adoption on the Company's financial statements.
+The new standard will be effective for fiscal years and interim periods within those fiscal years, beginning after December 15, 2016, and for annual period and interim periods thereafter.
+The adoption of this guidance did not have a significant impact on the Company's consolidated financial statement.